 You can see that this piece of work has 5 days to finish, and as we’re trending approximately 25% behind schedule, it is going to take an Herculean effort to finish all the work in time.
 Ultimately, a burn down chart provides a great method of instantly seeing the status of a piece of work.

 Although burn down charts are most commonly associated with Agile software development, where you use them is only limited by your imagination.
 For example, I have used them for:

 - Risk Management: to visualize how total risk is trending during a project.

 - Issue Management: to visualize how total issues are trending.

 - Bug Management: to visualize how end-to-end defects are trending at a program level.

-As an example of their use to project managers… if you found yourself managing a project made up of multiple sprints and in the first 2-3 sprints the team(s) we consistently 20% behind what was planned, then its probably a good practice to notify your steering group immediately that the project is likely to be 20% late or that something will need to be dropped from scope.
+For project managers burn down templates can be invaluable.
+If you found yourself managing a project made up of multiple sprints and in the first 2-3 sprints the team(s) were consistently 20% behind the planned output the recommendation would be to inform your steering group that the project is likely to be late or something will need to be dropped from scope.